thhuang/mac-setup/README.md

 - Dock & Menu Bar
   - Dock Size: smaller
   - [Check] Automatically hide and show the Dock
-  - [Check] Automatically hide and show the menu bar on desktop
-  - [Check] Automatically hide and show the menu bar on full screen
 - Keyboard
   - Keyboard
     - Key Repeat: fast